Anatomy

 The attachments component comes in full and compact versions.
 The full version is often seen with a contextual side panel, while the compact version is often placed inside a card or modal.

-In this example, attachment component is configured in the contextual side panel.
+In this example, the full version of the attachment component is configured in the contextual side panel.

-In this example, the custom attachment component (compact) is placed in a modal
+In this example, the compact version of the custom attachment component is placed in a modal

 Sizes